 Comverse will integrate the Comverse ONE RT with the VNP core network as states in the solution diagram.
 The online integration points are OOTB which includes CAP2, CAP3, MAP-USSD, ISUP-IVR, Diameter PS, Diameter CI, SMPP, ECI and SAPI.
 The offline integration points are OOTB which includes File based exchange for rated CDR, DWH extraction, offline CDRs.
 The system also include SNMP for NMC integration

 Integrations performed to Comverse ONE via Unified API will be performed using the product defined Unified API methods.
-No customizations to Unified API are included in the scope of the proposed solution.
-If additional methods/ functionality are required from Unified API then this work will need to be scoped and quoted separately and be the subject of the agreed Change Control process

 Customer Care Client is provided out of the box.
-No GUI customizations will be allowed

 Project Technical Assumptions

 The Implementation Planning Analysis (IPA) output will be technical specification documents, which must be closed, agreed and signed by all parties (VNP, ELCOM and Comverse)